 A trusted authority on plant conservation science and practices, CPC ensures conservationists are equipped with the information and resources needed to best save plants.

 Rare plants included in the National Collection are safeguarded from extinction and can help conservationists restore healthy, diverse populations to nature.LEARN MORE

-CPC’s Rare Plant Academy provides the training and tools to prepare the next generation of rare plant conservationists.LEARN MORE
+CPC’s Rare Plant Academy provides training and tools to prepare the next generation of rare plant conservationists.LEARN MORE

 Contributing to the Rare Plant Academy Forum gives plant professionals the opportunity to share their knowledge and help others learn from their experience.LEARN MORE

 CPC safeguards rare plants by advancing science-based conservation practices, connecting and empowering plant conservationists, and inspiring all to protect biodiversity for future generations.

 CPC is a network of over 60 plant institutions that brings together data, scientific prowess, and applied conservation experience to advance work that saves plants.
 This brain trust of plant conservation experts has four decades of experience in synthesizing cutting-edge research which builds the foundation for good conservation practice.
 CPC saves plants by providing information and resources to our partners beyond.Meet Our Network

 Integral to a healthy planet, plants and their incredible diversity make life as we know it possible.
 Yet one in five of the world’s plants are at risk of extinction – 4,400 of which occur in the United States.
 With your help we can safeguard more of these unique species by adding them to the National Collection and conserving them in the wild.
 With CPC’s Rare Plant Finder tool you can find which plants near you are at risk – and which have dedicated conservationists within our network working to safeguard their existence.Explore the National Collection